zmack/puppet-cloudera/README.md

 ### Class['cloudera::cdh::hue']

 This class handles installing Hue.
-This class is not currently included in Class['cloudera::cdh'] as that would conflict with the Cloudera installation instructions.
+This class is not currently included in Class['cloudera::cdh'] as this would conflict with the Cloudera installation instructions.

 ### Class['cloudera::cm']